Pink-Crab/Perique-Queue/docs/queue-driver.md

 ## Action Scheduler

-When using the `Action_Scheduler` driver, setup is pretty easy.
-Just add the following before you Application is defined and booted.
+When using the `Action_Scheduler` driver, setup is straightforward - just add the following before your Application is defined and booted:

 ```php
 // file plugin.php